 - A rendering of the sooncoming bar at Mill & Main.

-The Mill & Main coffee shop will open this August, while the restaurant and marketplace are slated to debut open in the fall.
+The Mill & Main coffee shop and marketplace are opening October 8, while the restaurant is slated to debut later in the fall.
 In the meantime, stay tuned to their Instagram for news on pop-up events and collaborations with local businesses.